nolanofra/pandoc_resume/markdown/resume.md

 * Help developers in finding the best technical approach for solutions
 * Facilitating technical meetings, especially between cross-domain teams
 * Making sure solutions are valid, well-designed and scalable, working closely to Quality Assurance / Performance engineers
-* Parecipating to Product / Business meetings to help defining the road map and vision around it
+* Partecipating to Product / Business meetings to help defining the road map and vision around it
-* I'm part of the Enterprise Architectural Design Council, contributing with Architets in defining the strategic solutions, according to the company vision
+* I'm part of the Enterprise Architectural Design Council, contributing with Architects in defining the strategic solutions, according to the company vision
-* Ensuring technical guidelines are applied by the development teams, supporting them also in resolving daily issues with hands-on activities
+* Ensuring technical guidelines are applied by the development teams, supporting them also in resolving daily issues with hands-on activities and continuous feedback
+* Helping with recruitment of new talents

 **Main technologies**: